EngLang/EL-Lisp/README.md

 ```EngLang
 Let's count to five, saying each number aloud as we go, and send the result to http://mywebsite.com/api/count as 'mycount'
 ```
-This statement is equivalent to creating a variable, running through a loop 5 times that increments the number and prints it to the console, and then makes a `POST` call to `http://mywebsite.com/api/count` JSON content `{mycount: 5}`.
+This statement is equivalent to creating a variable, running through a loop 5 times that increments the number and prints it to the console, and then makes a `POST` call to `http://mywebsite.com/api/count` with JSON content `{mycount: 5}`.

 Fancy right?
 Well using our goal of super-abstraction, you can even write code that is very minimal but outputs complex results, such as the following:
 ```EngLang